 Affiliates who make recurring sales are especially effective on the B2B side where the average product value is higher.
 If you want to read more about B2B affiliate marketing, you can take a look at our earlier post about doing affiliate marketing for B2B.

 This is why your contribution margin is a more relevant KPI for marketing effectiveness.
 As an affiliate program manager, you can measure your contribution margin by calculating the average sales revenue from an affiliate minus the average cost of recruiting an affiliate.
 It takes the quality of your affiliates into account.
 A high conversion rate is not of much value, unless those affiliates bring you actual sales.

 These KPIs should help you measure the effectiveness of your affiliate program.
 While measuring efficiency is important for individual marketing efforts and campaigns, marketing effectiveness is what determines your long-term growth and the success of your strategy.
 The key is to optimize your primary value creation process and seek continuous improvement.

-If you want to read more about the basics of affiliate marketing, you can take a look at our article on how to start an affiliate marketing program.
+If you want to read more about the basics of setting up an affiliate program, you can take a look at our article on how to start an affiliate marketing program.
 And join our Supermetrics partner program to earn 20% recurring commissions from each sale.